hylandtechoutreach/peeke-internship-2025/SummerSchedule.md

 ## Week 4: 7/7-7/13
 The goal for this week is for the team to continue their development under Jacob's leadership as Joseph prepares to depart for the next five weeks.

-- Tuesday, 7/9: Branding Discussion 1-2pm
+- Tuesday, 7/9: Branding Discussion 2-3pm
 - Wednesday, 7/10: Midsummer Demo 3-4pm
-- Thursday, 7/11: Board Maintenance 3-4pm
+- Thursday, 7/11: Board Maintenance & Checkpoint 3-4pm

 ## Week 5: 7/14-7/20*
 The goal for this week is to continue development, with sights set on the end of the internship.